boschrexroth/node-packager/DEVELOPMENT.md

 ## Build

-*insert short description on how to build projec*
+*insert short description on how to build project*

 ## Test